DeepCert/contextual-robustness/README.md

 ### Formal Verification Technique

 The formal verification technique uses the [Marabou neural network verification framework](https://github.com/NeuralNetworkVerification/Marabou) to evaluate the model's robustness to a transform encoded as a Marabou input query.
+You can download and compile Marabou by running `./scripts/setup.sh` or following the instruction in the [Marabou repo](https://github.com/NeuralNetworkVerification/Marabou).

 #### Model Preparation